nickmmark/residency-match-data/README.md

 Tooltips display match rates for each applicant group and the percent/absolute counts of positions filled.

+You can either look at all residents or filter by specific residency.
+(PGY-1 data only)

 ### 🏃 How to run
 Either click [here](https://nickmmark.github.io/residency-match-sankey/) to load the page or do the following: